Observability

 Galileo model span detail showing rendered input and assistant output inside a long-running agent session

 Open a chat row to compare the exact rendered input and assistant output, provider/model identity, latency, token usage, and cost when the connector reports them.
 Tool rows expose their structured call arguments and results.
-DefenseClaw applies the same persistent-sink redaction policy before this data leaves the gateway, so shared deployments should keep redaction enabled.
+DefenseClaw applies the Galileo route's v8 redaction profile before this data leaves the gateway.
+Fresh v8 destinations default to none (unredacted), so shared deployments should explicitly select sensitive, content, strict, or a reviewed custom profile.

 Galileo and Agent360 are complementary rather than competing views: